Take a Tour of Safe HelpRoom

 Terms of Service and Ground Rules

-To protect your anonymity and safety, we've created a few ground rules including no personally identifiable information (PII) or abusive language allowed.
+To protect your anonymity and safety, we've created a few ground rules that everyone must adhere to, including no sharing of personally identifiable information (PII) or abusive language allowed.

 We designed Safe HelpRoom from the ground up so that you can remain completely anonymous and your participation in a Safe HelpRoom session is confidential.

 How We Made the Safe HelpRoom Secure and Anonymous

-- We do not capture your IP (computer) address once you enter the Safe HelpRoom.
+- We do not capture your IP address once you enter the Safe HelpRoom.
 This means that we have no record that you were ever here.

 - We do not save a transcript of Safe HelpRoom sessions.
 Once you close your chat window, that text is not retrievable.

 - We do not allow participants to share any PII while in a Safe HelpRoom session nor do we facilitate the sharing of personally identifying information outside a Safe HelpRoom session.

 - Safe HelpRoom reviewers have the ability to block messages that violate the Ground Rules.
 Messages that may be blocked or edited include those that contain personal information or inappropriate content that could be disruptive or harmful to other participants.

-- While RAINN operates the Safe Helpline under contract from the Department of Defense (DoD), we will not share any PII about your visit with DoD or your chain of command, unless required by law.
+- While RAINN operates the Safe Helpline under contract from the Department of Defense (DoD), we will not share any PII about your visit with anyone within the DoD or your chain of command, unless required by law.
+To learn more, visit the Terms of Service Full Text of Agreements "How We May Share Information" section.

 Is Safety Guaranteed?